microsoft/vscode-docs/docs/remote/containers.md

 * You can use a container as your [full-time development environment](#creating-a-devcontainerjson-file).
 * You can [attach to a running container](#attaching-to-running-containers) to inspect it.

-We will cover how to use a container as your full-time development environment first.
+We will some quick starts on a container as your full-time development environment first.

-### Quick start: Try a dev container
+## Quick start: Try a dev container

 Let's start by using a sample project to try things out.